applerich/Nike-Order-Checker/README.md

 ### TODO

-- [ ] Idk yet, suggest some things on Twitter @DefNotAvg
+- [ ] Add tracking support if I can ever get an order that ships